ASeed223/Nov-1/README.md

-Good morning everyone,
-Last Friday, besides completing a few Pega zip deployments to DEV3 and TST3, I also finished coding the new IQ scan pipeline for the EDR1 repos.
-I’ll spend some time testing it out today.

-As for today, I’ll be attending the OCP meeting with Philip and Riley to go over Philip’s PBI.
-I’ll also be the on-call person today, since Jay covered my previous on-call shift last month.
-I’ll also pick up or assist with any other tasks where I can help.
+Good morning everyone, yesterday after the morning meeting, I completed a 26.1 branch request for the Analytic Model Services.
+Then I attended the TKT meeting.
+In the afternoon, I met with Jake, Philip, and Riley to go over Philip’s PBI, and also followed along to set up encrypted secrets with SOPS on lxadm101.

+As for today, I’ll continue working on the tasks on my board and attend the few other meetings.
 That’s my plan for today.